Here's a short illustration of Brainhat at work.

 luigi sees the princess because luigi is near the princess.

-Internally, the captured knowledge is organized as trees, similar to sentence diagrams.
+Internally, the captured knowledge is represented by trees, similar to sentence diagrams.

 These can be manipulated, stored, recalled and generalized as processing proceeds.